REVEL trial overview

 - Patients received treatment until disease progression, unacceptable toxicity, withdrawal, or death3

-REVEL: EXPLORATORY SUBGROUP ANALYSIS IN PATIENTS WITH AGGRESSIVE DISEASE‡4
+REVEL: EXPLORATORY SUBGROUP ANALYSIS OF PATIENTS WITH AGGRESSIVE DISEASE‡4

 Similar to the ITT population, the percentage of patients with ECOG PS 1 in the refractory subgroup were balanced between treatment arms1,4